DKesserich/Blog/_posts/2023-06-20-unreal-behavior-trees.md

 but I’m also going to talk about game AI programming in general (at least my understanding of it.
 I am by no stretch an expert in game AI), and how I think about Behavior Trees and some of what I feel like the theory of them is, using an AI character that I’m currently working on as an example.
-(If you've watched [Paolo Souza's excellent Behavior Tree Tutorial](https://www.youtube.com/watch?v=iY1jnFvHgbE) on Youtube, he covers a lot of the same ground as this post, but glosses over some details like [interface usage](#a-note-on-chain-of-command-and-blueprint-interfaces), so maybe skip to that section here because it's going to come up in future posts)
+(If you've watched [Paolo Souza's excellent Behavior Tree Tutorial](https://www.youtube.com/watch?v=iY1jnFvHgbE) on Youtube, he covers a lot of the same ground as this post, but glosses over some details like [interface usage](#a-note-on-chain-of-command-and-blueprint-interfaces), so maybe skip to the end here because it's going to come up in future posts)

 So, to start with…